meeech/shopify.tmbundle/readme.markdown

 * Get the [Liquid bundle](http://github.com/andrew/liquid-tmbundle).
 It helps.
 * Really.
 Don't forget to set the required variables.
 * If you aren't using version control, you should.
 This bundle will not protect you from yourself.
 * Assign HotKeys to the various commands to suit your needs.
-To avoid unpleasant accidents, I only assigned a shortcut to the Send Asset to Shopify, since the other commands will generally need to be used less frequently.
+To avoid unpleasant accidents, I only assigned a shortcut to the Send commands, since the other commands will generally need to be used less frequently.

 Installation
 ------------